HerrmuttLobby/chord-splitter/README.md

 -------------
 The Chord Splitter is a max4live tool created to split and sort a chord played on a keyboard into indexed note that can be used somewhere else in your track.

-This is some sort of midi "counterpoint" machine ( https://en.wikipedia.org/wiki/Counterpoint ).

 Usage :